Teevity/ice/README.md

 1. Basic reservation service

-  If you have reserved instances in your accounts, you may want to make use of the reservation view in the UI, where you can browse/analyze your on-demand, unused reserved instance usage&cost of different instance types in different regions, zones and accounts. in Bootstrap.groovy, BasicReservationService is used.
+  If you have reserved instances in your accounts, you may want to make use of the reservation view in the UI, where you can browse/analyze your on-demand, unused reserved instance usage & cost of different instance types in different regions, zones and accounts. in Bootstrap.groovy, BasicReservationService is used.
 You can specify reservation period and reservation utilization type in ice.properties:

           # reservation period, possible values are oneyear, threeyear
           ice.reservationPeriod=threeyear